mahaloz/decomp2dbg/README.md

 - global variables
 - structs
 - enums
-- function headers (name and prototype)
+- function headers (name, ret type, args)
 - comments

 Knowledge of REAs can be used to do lots of things, like [sync REAs across decompilers](https://github.com/angr/binsync) or